sdpunit/Study-buddy-app/items/report.md

    * *Reasons:*

      * This tree is self-balancing, meaning that our data will be organised and structured even after multiple insertions

-     * Has an O(log n) time intricacy for searching

-     * We don't need to access the item by index for this feature

-2. *Map*

-   * *Objective:* A map is used to link the course and the amount of time studied.

-   * *Locations:* User.java

-   * *Reasons:*

-     * Allows for quick data retrieval

-     * Flexible key pairing which directly links two attributes to each other

-     * The nature of this data structure mean there will be no duplicate keys

-     * Maps are scalable and can handle large amounts of data

-3. *Set*

-   * *Objective:* A set is used to store a list of courses that a user is enrolled in

-   * *Locations:* User.java

-   * *Reasons:*

-     * Eliminates duplicate elements

-     * Searching operation takes O(logN) time complexity

-     * Is dynamic and will not overflow, compared to other similar structures such as an array.

-**Data Structures**

-1. *RedBlack Tree*

-   * *Objective:* It is used for storing Courses with the course code as a key which can then be found using the Search feature.

-   * *Locations:* RBTree.java, SearchActivity.java

-   * *Reasons:*

-     * This tree is self-balancing, meaning that our data will be organised and structured even after multiple insertions

      * Searching operation takes O(log n) time complexity